Benefits of qualifying

 Any online search relating to “Botox” will often bring up reams of botch jobs.
 The reputation of aesthetic medicine has been tarnished since its inauguration.
 With only 10-30 practitioners per year coming out of postgraduate university courses, the rest emerge from one-day courses, many without any clinical training in needle use or complication management.
 As a result, it is hardly surprising that the quality of patient results is so visibly unreliable.

 It is a sensitive decision to request an aesthetic treatment, and those people deserve a reliable standard of care.

 Standardised qualifications provide the route to consistent, high-quality results.
 This benefits the repute of the entire industry, as well as the patients.
 The decision to receive aesthetic treatments should be free from social stigma caused by poor and unnatural results.

 Aesthetics is an exciting field, as many medical professionals are realising.
 Although aesthetics is a growing market on the consumer end, it is also increasingly popular as a career choice for doctors and nurses, especially with rising numbers of doctors and nurses looking to leave the NHS.

 Other than for lasers, vocational qualifications in aesthetic medicine are still fairly new.
-This means that those who achieve them are visible leaders.
-With verified qualifications still few and far between, they provide a powerful way to stand out.
+This means that if you achieve one, you are a visible leader.
+Given their current rarity, verified qualifications will give you a powerful way to stand out.